 Curriculum Review and Adoption of Instructional Materials

 PCS Policy 2510 outlines how the district reviews and adopts instructional materials and curriculum.
 Each year the district adopts a new curriculum in one major content area according to the state of Florida's instructional materials adoption cycle.
 The adoption cycle includes multiple opportunities for the public to provide and input and feedback on potential instructional materials.
-More information about instructional materials, including the currently adopted materials, can be found here.
+More information about instructional materials, including the currently adopted materials.
+Visit the instructional materials page..

 The Field Trip List for Pinellas County Schools is updated every year in July through the Division of Teaching and Learning Services.
 This list has been compiled with input from teachers, the Division of Teaching and Learning Services, principals, and community stakeholders.
 Having a board-approved field trip list allows schools to plan field trips and engage in trip fund raising activities without waiting for district approval on forms.
 School Board policy 2340 will be followed in submitting field trip requests.
 A Board-approved field trip list reduces the amount of paperwork teachers need to complete and permits more time for trip planning and trip fund raising activities.